 A Performing Rights Organization (PRO) collects royalties for public performances.
 Public performances include fees collected from radio stations, businesses, venues, and colleges.
-There are three PRO’s in the United States; BMI, ASCAP, SESAC and GMR.
+There are four PRO’s in the United States; BMI, ASCAP, SESAC, and GMR.
 PRO’s collect money for producers and publishers, not artists.
 As a songwriter, be sure to copyright your music before you distribute it!

 BMI (Broadcast Music, Inc.)

 With over 650,000 members, BMI members include Mariah Carey, Lady Gaga, and Taylor Swift.
 BMI is free for songwriters but will cost publishers a one-time fee of $150.
 For more information on BMI click here.

 ASCAP (American Society of Composers, Authors, and Publishers)

 With over 500,000 members, ASCAP members include Justin Timberlake, Stevie Wonder, and Beyonce.
 Composers, writers, and music publishers created and control ASCAP.
 ASCAP will cost you a one-time fee of $50 as a writer and a one-time fee of $50 as a publisher.
 For more information on ASCAP click here.

 SESAC (Society of European Stage authors and composers)

 SESAC has 30,000 members including Bob Dylan, Neil Diamond, and Cassandra Wilson.
 There is no fee to join SESAC but you must receive an invitation to join.
 For more information on SESAC click here.